-- Reinforcing constant hand washing and hygiene with staff and guests.
+Reinforcing constant hand washing and hygiene with staff and guests.
 Hygiene Best Practices include: No Touching of Face, Cover Sneezes and Coughs, No Shaking of Hands.
-Let's share smiles instead of shaking hands. - ✓ Use of personal protective equipment, in particular masks, should become an operational must for all staff that come in contact with guests.
-Gloves may also be considered especially for sanitization and cleaning personnel.
-Use of PPEs should be based on risk of exposure of staff.
+Let's share smiles instead of shaking hands.

 Proper hand hygiene can decrease the risk of respiratory viruses by ~50%